YunoHost/doc/diagnostic.md

 If your DNS is well configured, and your server looks is accessible locally, you may have **network ports blocked** or not forwarded by your router.
 In order to verify that, try accessing your server with a client outside your local network.
 For example via another WiFi access point or with your mobile phone in 3G/4G.

-If the server is unreachable outside of your local network, then the problem probably comes from your router's configuration.
+If the server is unreachable from outside your local network too, then the problem probably comes from your router's configuration.

 <div class="alert alert-info">
 Try to activate uPnP in your router's configuration interface, and check that your server is plugged in Ethernet directly behind it.